mimersql/MimerPy/doc/codeexamples.rst

 Transaction loop
 ------------------------
 It is often useful to redo a transaction if it fails.
-There is a never a guarantee that a transaction completes, but a program can be written so it retries when it fails.
+There is never a guarantee that a transaction completes.
+However, a program can be written so it retries if it fails.
 The following example is one way of retrying a failed transaction::

     import mimerpy